aryadovoy/countertobot/README.md

 ### Functions

-* calculate days from today to date
+- Calculate days from today to date
-* calculate days between two dates
+- Calculate days between two dates

+### Bugs

+- Only server's timezone (not user)
+- 'is_private' ChatTypeFilter

+### To-do

+- Counting without commands
+- Counting without year
+- Counting with different dividers or without divider
+- Saving date and setting alarm to periodical reminder